 “What can I do if I’m not an organizer?”

 For artists and attendees: you can set your own ground rules for whether you will or will not support events that work with that person.

 For example, there is one individual that I will not work with at events.
 If they are hired, I will inform the organizer that I will not be providing any services if they are on staff at the event.
 If I am aware they are on staff before the weekend, I will also not attend.

 The caveat is that you need to let the organizer know if you’re doing this.
 Otherwise, the impact is not really going to be seen.
 If you feel it is necessary to boycott an individual, the organizers should know.
 It puts them either a) in a position to learn about the issue and investigate; or b) forces them to confront the fact that their continued support and hiring of that person is impacting their tickets or artist choices.

 “I complained about a perpetrator and they’re still there!”

 It is very difficult to feel like you haven’t been heard and considered.

-If your complaint was not the first one and no action was taken, I would say that the organizer needs to take more responsibility for explaining the reason behind their decision to take no action.
-However, if it was the first, it may be that the he-said-she-said nature makes it impossible to prefer one side over the other.
+If your complaint was not the first one and nothing was done, I would say that the organizer likely needs to take more responsibility for explaining the reason behind their decision to take no action.
+However, if your complaint was the first, it may be that the he-said-she-said nature makes it impossible to prefer one side over the other.
 But, what you have done by making your concerns known is laid the groundwork for any future complaints to be better supported.
 You are, in essence, the first drop in the bucket – and you amplify the power of every subsequent drop.